zerog2k/stc_diyclock/README.md

 ## requirements
 * linux or mac (windows untested, but should work)
 * sdcc installed and in the path (recommend sdcc >= 3.5.0)
 * stcgal (or optionally stc-isp).
-Note you can either do "git clone --recursive ..." when you check this repo out, or do "git submodule update --init --recursive" in order to fetch stcgal.
+Note you can either do `git clone --recursive ...` when you check this repo out, or do `git submodule update --init --recursive` in order to fetch stcgal.

 ## usage
-choose platformio or traditional make build
+choose platformio (preferred) or traditional make build

 ### platformio support
-_experimental_

 * assumes you have platformio installed
 * choose which mcu you are building for by uncommenting one `env_default` in `platformio.ini`